 There's still plenty of traffic doing crazy things – red lights in particular seem to be mere suggestions – but things move along at a rapid clip and before we know it we're climbing winding roads through tropical greenery and past vertiginous hillsides tiered and planted with rice.

 We stop to take photographs of a particularly pretty paddy field.
 "This is what Seminyak looked like 20 years ago and …" begins my partner before coming to an annoyed halt.
 "Are you picking lint out of your navel again?"

-The royal water palace at Tirta Gangga looks old but was only built in 1948 – and then rebuilt in 1963 after nearby Mount Agung blew its top and destroyed most of it.
+The royal water palace at Tirta Gangga looks old but was only built in 1948 – and then rebuilt in 1963 after nearby Mount Agung blew its top and destroyed most of it (which it is threatening to do again).
 Today it's a lush and frighteningly photogenic one-hectare garden complex of carp-filled pools, bridges, fountains, stone carvings, statues and stepping stones.